hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 The width of the overall form can impact multi-column layouts.
 Use set organization logically based on the layout, width of the page, and overall UX strategy in the application.

+Refer to the [button organization stacking guidelines](patterns/button-organization#stacking-order) when determining how buttons should stack as the viewport condenses.

 ## Text

 In sections consisting of multiple blocks of text, use an 8px vertical gap between elements.